cjekel/piecewise_linear_fit_py/README.rst

 Changelog
 =========

+-  2018/05/11 New sorted\_data key which can be used to avoided sorting already ordered data.
+If your data is already ordered as x[0] < x[1]
+   < ... < x[n-1], you may consider using sorted\_data=True for a slight
+   performance increase.
+Additionally the predict function can take the sorted\_data key if the data you want to predict at is already sorted.
+Thanks to `V-Kh <https://github.com/V-Kh>`__ for the idea and PR.
 -  2018/04/15 Now you can find piecewise linear fits that go through specified data points!
 Read `this post <http://jekel.me/2018/Force-piecwise-linear-fit-through-data/>`__